chargebyte/chargebyte-docs/docs/source/everest_charging_stack.rst

 (aka HAL) for this platform gained support for this.

 A phase count switching setup always consists of two contactors which are controlled by the charging stack more or less independently.
-There exists three different kinds of hardware setups which are different in the physical wiring:
+There exist three different kinds of hardware setups which are different in the physical wiring:

 * **serial** setup type: In this setup type both contactors are wired in 'series': while the